Frequently Asked Questions

 Step 2: Send us your completed Scope Sheet.

 Upload your completed Scope Sheet along with the following documents (if applicable) to our online Order Form:

 Photos (if your combined photos total more than 11 mb, please upload them to the cloud and send a link instead)

 Any subcontractor estimates

 Step 3: Wait for our invoice and pay it.

-We won’t bill you anything until we have reviewed your order submission and made sure that we have enough information to write your estimate.
-Once we have everything we need, we will email you an invoice through PayPal.
+We won’t bill you anything until we have reviewed your order submission and made sure we have enough information to write your estimate.
+Once we have that information, we will email you an invoice through PayPal.
 As soon as you have paid that invoice, we will begin writing your estimate.
 Our fees and billing processes are explained on our Pricing page.

 Step 4: Work with us to perfect your estimate.